roesmaien/aranki/README.md

-# ANKI Madina Arabic Deck (v3)
+# Aranki Deck

 ## Intro

-This is ANKI version of Madina Arabic Book series.
-There're 3 books in this series which are availbale in English language.
-As of (v3) I've finished all three parts of these books. **ANKI Madina Arabic Deck** (further **the Deck**) is recommended as additional resource to help you better remember grammatical concepts and new words that you will encounter during your language learning.
+Aranki deck contains grammar concepts that are part of Madina Arabic Book series and vocabulary from [arabic.desert-sky.net](https://arabic.desert-sky.net/) website.
+For grammar concepts cloze deletions were used as their ability to greatly help in memorization.

 ## Resources

-**Regarding resources**.
+### Grammar

 The Book that I've used to create this deck is **Arabic Language For Non-Native Speakers English Key** which is used in University of Madina.
 And complementary material was **ARIC - Arabic Class Notes** by Dr. AbdurRahman (thanks to him for reserving no copyrights for this material).

 Links are available in the Download section below.